asymmetryfinance/afeth/README.md

 ## About

-AfEth is an ERC20 token collerateralized by 2 underlying tokens in an adjustable ratio:
+AfEth is an ERC20 token collerateralized by 2 underlying "strategy" tokens in an adjustable ratio.
+AfEth can be thought of as a "manager" that handles strategy tokens conforming to a common interface (see [AbstractErc20Strategy.sol][https://github.com/asymmetryfinance/afeth/blob/main/contracts/strategies/AbstractErc20Strategy.sol])

-### Token 1, safEth:
+### Token 1, safEth strategy:

 https://etherscan.io/token/0x6732efaf6f39926346bef8b821a04b6361c4f3e5

-Safeth is our liquid staking token consisting of 6 underling lsds (Lido, rocketpool, frax, etc...).
-It is a simple "price go up" token with significant immediate liquidity via its "stake" and "unstake" functions.
+- safeth is our flagship liquid staking token consisting of 6 underling lsds (Lido, rocketpool, frax, etc...).
+It is a simple "price go up" token with immediate liquidity via its "stake" and "unstake" functions.

+- safEth strategy token is safEth with some small additions to make it fit [AbstractErc20Strategy.sol][https://github.com/asymmetryfinance/afeth/blob/main/contracts/strategies/AbstractErc20Strategy.sol].

-### Token 2, votium strategy token :
+### Token 2, votium strategy:

-This is the where most of the complexity in afEth lives.
+- The votium strategy utilizes [votium](https://votium.app/) incentives in the [convex finance][https://www.convexfinance.com/] ecosystem in order to make a token whos price only goes up in relation to the [convex token][https://etherscan.io/token/0x4e3fbd56cd56c3e72c1403e103b45db9da5b9d2b].

+- To mint votium strategy tokens, convex tokens are purchased, locked in the [vote locked convex cvx contract][https://etherscan.io/address/0x72a19342e8F1838460eBFCCEf09F6585e32db86E], and [delegated to votium][https://docs.votium.app/explainers/voter-manual]  and afEth tokens are minted at the current afEth [price][https://github.com/asymmetryfinance/afeth/blob/main/contracts/AfEth.sol#L129]

+- Votium rewards are airdropped and able be claimed by our contract using votiums merkle proofs [published on github every 2 weeks][https://github.com/oo-00/Votium/tree/main/merkle]

 ## Local Development